 Write Like a PR Pro, Mary Sterenberg: https://osu.pb.unizin.org/writelikeapro/ (This is a free, online textbook.
-If you ever notice a broken link or other issue, please let me know so I can correct it.
-It's one of the benefits - and curses - to using the online, open-source textbook.)
+You will be the first semester to use it so please ask questions if you have them and I'll be asking for feedback.)